STAFF AND BOARD

 LaToya was born in Tulsa, Oklahoma and has lived in Missouri and Iowa before settling into Memphis, Tennessee.
 She has earned a Bachelor’s Degree in Communications from the University of Memphis.
 Since moving to Charleston, she has studied Sports & Nutrition Medicine at Trident Technical College.

 Her F&B career began in college in Memphis.
-In the Lowcountry, LaToya has worked for Taco Boy, Xiao Bao Biscuit and can still be found slinging bottles of PBR as a TIPS certified bartender at the Recovery Room.
+In the Lowcountry, LaToya has worked for Taco Boy, Xiao Bao Biscuit and as a TIPS certified bartender at the Recovery Room.

-Over the years she has volunteered at the Green Heart Project, Louie’s Kids and the Lowcountry Food Bank.
+Over the years she has volunteered at the Green Heart Project, Louie’s Kids, and the Lowcountry Food Bank.
 It was during that time that LaToya realized her passion for fresh food, nutrition and exercise and her desire to educate youth and adults on making healthier food choices.
 She had to educate herself on how to grow produce and how these items can be affordable and accessible to all.
 In 2016, LaToya participated in Lowcountry Local First’s Growing New Farmers program and was paired with Fresh Future Farm and the rest is history.
-In March of 2017, she became FFF’s Farm Manager and is also subleasing rows from the farm for her hugely popular Curly Top Crops specialty greens.
+In March of 2017, she became FFF’s Farm Manager and in the colder months, her Sassy Salad mix is a Lowcountry phenomenon.

 BOARD & ADVISORS